When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?: The arithmetic theory

 \subsection{Uniqueness of orthogonal decomposition}

 \

-Let $F$ be a totally real algebraic number field, and let $B$ be either $F$ itself, a CM field over~$F$ (i.e., a totally imaginary quadratic extension of $F$), or a totally definite quaternion algebra over~$F$ (i.e., such that any simple component of $B\otimes \R$ is a division algebra).
+Let $F$ be a totally real algebraic number field, and let $B$ be either $F$ itself, a CM field over~$F$ (i.e., a totally imaginary quadratic extension of $F$), or a totally definite quaternion algebra central over~$F$ (i.e., such that any simple component of $B\otimes \R$ is a division algebra).
+These~$B$ are typical $\Q$-algebras for considering positive-definite Hermitian $B$-modules.
+We refer to Remark~\ref{rem:fromintro} for more general algebras $B$ that one may consider.
 We may regard~$B^n$ as a left $B$-vector space.
-As a vector space over $F$, we see that $B^n$ can be identified with~$F^{en}$, where $e=1$, $2$, or $4$ according the choice of $B$ made above.
+As a vector space over $F$, we see that $B^n$ can be identified with~$F^{en}$, where $e=1$, $2$, or $4$ according to the choice of $B$ made above.
 Let $O_F$ be the ring of integers of $F$.
 A lattice in $B^n$ is a finitely generated $\Z$-submodule $L \subseteq B^n$ such that $\Q L=B^n$ (i.e., $L$ contains a basis of $B^n$ over $\Q$); it is called an $O_F$-lattice if $O_F L \subseteq L$.
-A unitary subring $\cO$ of~$B$ is called an order of $B$ if it is a lattice in $B$; $\cO$ is called an $O_F$-order if $\cO$ also contains~$O_F$.
+A subring $\cO$ of~$B$ is called an order of $B$ if it is a lattice in $B$; $\cO$ is called an $O_F$-order if $\cO$ also contains~$O_F$.
 Any element of $\cO$ is integral over $O_F$.

 We fix an order $\cO$ of $B$.
 Put $V=B^n$ and let $f:V\times V\rightarrow B$ be a quadratic form, a Hermitian form, or a quaternion Hermitian form according to whether $B=F$, $B$ is CM, or $B$ is quaternionic.
 This means that $f$ satisfies